n13l/openaaa/README.md

  - session management attributes and operation tied to secure TLS session
  - no more http cookies and other state information on application layer
  - multipple network and/or application layers access same encrypted session
+ - straightforward bindings to application layer using well-defined mechanism.

 **Authorization**
  - unlimited aditional authorization rules based on authenticated user context